bup/bup/Documentation/bup-config.5.md

 # OPTIONS

-bup.split.files
+bup.split.files (default `legacy:13`)
+:   Method used to split data for deduplication, for example by `bup
+    save` or `bup split`.
+This determines the "granularity" of the deduplication, with larger values producing, on average, larger chunks.
+The value must be a string like `legacy:N` where the integer `N` must be greater than 12 and less than 22.
+The default of 13 provides backward compatibility, but it is recommended to increase this, say to 16, for all but very small repos.

-:   This setting determines the number of fixed bits in the hash-split
-    algorithm that lead to a chunk boundary, and thus the average size of objects.
-This represents a trade-off between the efficiency of the deduplication (fewer bits means better deduplication) and the amount of metadata to keep on disk and RAM usage during repo operations (more bits means fewer objects, means less metadata space and RAM use).
+    `N` specifies the number of fixed bits in the hash-split algorithm that when all set to one produce a chunk boundary, and thus it determines the average size of the deduplicated objects.
+This represents a trade-off between the efficiency of the deduplication (fewer bits means better deduplication) as compared to the amount of metadata to keep on disk and the RAM usage during repo operations (more bits means fewer objects, means less metadata space and RAM use).
 The expected average block size is 2^bits (1
-    << bits), a sufficiently small change in a file would cause that
+    << bits).
+A sufficiently small change in a file would cause that
     much new data to be saved (plus tree metadata).
-The maximum blob size is 4x that.
-The default of this setting is 13 for backward compatibility, but it is recommended to change this to a higher value (e.g. 16) on all but very small repos.
+The maximum blob size is four times that.

+    `legacy` refers to the current split method, which has an unintentional quirk where it "skips a bit".

     *NOTE:* Changing this value in an existing repository will duplicate data because it causes the split boundaries to change,